Display-Lab/bit-stomach/readme.md

 # Bit Stomach
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1300745.svg)](https://doi.org/10.5281/zenodo.1300745)

-Processes performance data to assert causal pathway attributes about performers.
+A command line application that processes performance data to make assertions about performer attributes.

 ## Annotations
 Functions to process input data and determine if attribute is present or not.